kaydo1506/HeyChat-v2/README.md

 ## Overview

-This Chat Application is a real-time communication platform where users can send and receive messages instantly.
-It's designed to demonstrate real-time messaging capabilities, basic user authentication, chat room functionality, and includes data visualisation for chat analytics.
+This is a chatroom designed to demonstrate real-time messaging capabilities, basic user authentication, chat room functionality, and includes data visualisation for chat analytics.

 ## Key Features